webTech75/react-redux/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+## `npm i -g json-server`

+ Using `JSON-Server` to mock an API with 2 sec delay on port:3001 Go to the json-server directory in your terminal and at the prompt type: `json-server --watch db.json -d 2000 -p 3001`.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>